 This is a message to all the close-minded people who feel the need justify and support political agendas that they probably don’t know much about.

-Aside from the overwhelming concern of prejudicially pigeonholing people into political parties, acting as though a handful of beliefs are what make this person whole, I am sad to see my peers and mentors acting like children.
-People are using politics as a means to divide, rather than using them mindfully--in order to find solutions to the problems we create and perpetuate on a daily basis.
+Aside from the dangerous concern of pigeonholing people into political parties and acting as though a handful of beliefs are what define a person, I am sad to see my peers and mentors acting like children.
+People are using politics as a means to divide rather than using them mindfully in order to find solutions to the problems we create and perpetuate on a daily basis.

-If you are one of the many people who put down others to boost your sense of security, regardless of political (religious, socialogical, etc.) affiliation, I hope that you learn to love yourself and recognize that the world is a reflection of what you harbor within.
+If you are one of the many people who put down others to boost your sense of security, regardless of political, religious, or sociological, affiliation, I hope that you learn to love yourself and recognize that the world is a reflection of what you harbor within.
 Let go of the desire to promote your belief system or way of life over others.
 We are all at the same party.
 When will you find time to enjoy it?

 A Metaphor for U.S. Politics